All Episodes

 So we'll just have to play it like this.

-Let's see, uh let's see what Vivek has to say.
+Let's see what Vivek has to say.

-But the way I look at this is that Donald Trump is leading the way at the federal government, he's doing his job to get the federal government out of the way in areas like education.
+But the way I look at this is that Donald Trump is leading the way at the federal government.

 And one of the issues, you know, I've been very focused on this, is driving the educational achievement crisis in the right direction in this country.

-75% of eighth graders can't do proficient math, 70% of them aren't proficient in reading.
+70% of them aren't proficient in reading.

-And I'm looking forward to doing it at the state level what President Trump is leading at the federal level.
+And I'm looking forward to doing at the state level what President Trump is leading at the federal level.

 So yeah, he's running for governor.

-If you look at states that have been run for decades by Democrats, like New York, for example, New York City, deep blue state, they spend nearly 40 grand per capita per student.
+If you look at states that have been run for decades by Democrats, like New York, for example, New York City, deep blue state, they spend nearly 40 grand per capita per student, and they come in in reading and math, you know, anywhere between 36th and 40th in terms of industrialized country.

 How do you fail at that spectacular level?